awslabs/aws-deployment-framework/docs/admin-guide.md

 ## Integrating Slack

 The ADF allows alternate *notification_endpoint* values that can be used to notify the status of a specific pipeline *(in deployment_map.yml)*.
 You can specify an email address in the deployment map and notifications will be emailed directly to that address.
-However, if you specify a slack channel name *(eg my-team)* as the value, the notifications will be forwarded to that channel.
+However, if you specify a slack channel name *(eg team-bugs)* as the value, the notifications will be forwarded to that channel.
 In order to setup this integration you will need to create a [Slack App](https://api.slack.com/apps).
 When you create your Slack app, you can create multiple Webhook URL's *(Incoming Webhook)* that are each associated with their own channel.
 Create a webhook for each channel you plan on using throughout your Organization.
+Once created, copy the webhook URL and create a new secret in Secrets Manager on the Deployment Account:

+1. In AWS Console, click _Store a new secret_ and select type 'Other type of secrets' *(eg API Key)*.
+2. In _Secret key/value_ tab, enter the channel name *(eg team-bugs)* in the first field and the webhook URL in the second field.
+3. In _Select the encryption key_ section, choose *aws/secretsmanager* as the encryption key.
+Click _Next_.
-Once created, copy the webhook URL and create a new secret in Secrets Manager on the Deployment Account with the type of 'Other' *(eg API Key)*.
-Give the Secret a name that maps to the channel that the webhook is authorized to send messages to.
-For example, if I had created a webhook for my team called `team-bugs` this would be stored in Secrets Manager as `/adf/slack/team-bugs`.
+4. In _Secret Name_, give the secret a name that maps to the channel that the webhook is authorized to send messages to.
+For example, if I had created a webhook for a channel called `team-bugs` this would be stored in Secrets Manager as `/adf/slack/team-bugs`.
+5. Optionally, enter a description for the key
+6. Click _Next_.
+Ensure *Disable automatic rotation* is selected.
+Click _Next_ again.
+7. Review the data and then click _Store_.

 Once the value is stored as a secret, it can be used like so: